 Five words from the blurb: teacher, sex, pupils, risk, exposure

 Tampa is a controversial book about a female teacher who has sex with her 14-year-old pupils.
 It contains graphic sex scenes and many have complained about its disturbing subject matter.
 It definitely pushes the boundaries, but I think this book is important.
 It raises many interesting questions about our attitudes to sex and reveals worrying problems with our society.
+It is not a specific question of positions or of knot dildos, but a serious inquiry on public perception of sex and we can help eradicate the stigma with the conversation.

 The book begins with Celeste, a beautiful English teacher, starting her first teaching job: